Steampunk Glasses: Between Historical Fact and Retrofuturistic Myth

 Portrait of a Gentleman with blue spectacles, by John Wesley Jarvis (1807)

 Did you know that blue lenses were all the rage in the 19th century?
-This may sound surprising, but there are several reasons for this.
+TAs counter-intuitive as it may sound today, several scientific—and pseudo-scientific—reasons explain their popularity.

-Later, in 1871, American General A. J. Pleasanton demonstrated that the sunlight filtered through dark blue glass stimulates the growth of plants and animals.
-Many concluded that wearing eyeglasses with blue lenses would be beneficial to the human eye.
+Later, in 1871, American General A. J. Pleasanton argued that sunlight filtered through dark blue glass stimulated the growth of plants and animals.
+From there, it was only a short leap to the belief that blue-tinted spectacles could benefit human eyesight.